nooblox601/ShoutUIv1/specification/0.8/docs/a2ui_protocol.md

 The A2UI Protocol is a protocol designed for rendering user interfaces from a stream of JSON objects sent from a server.
 Its core philosophy emphasizes a clean separation of UI structure and application data, enabling progressive rendering as the client processes each message.

 The protocol is designed to be "LLM-friendly," meaning its structure is declarative and straightforward, making it easy for a generative model to produce.
+A core feature of A2UI is its extensible component model.
+The set of available UI components is not fixed by the protocol but is defined in a separate **Catalog**, allowing for platform-specific or custom components.

 Communication occurs via a JSON Lines (JSONL) stream.
 The client parses each line as a distinct message and incrementally builds the UI.
 The server-to-client protocol defines four message types: